 Using Instagram and your business offerings allows for the showcasing of your products and services.
+Also, you can use this platform for online live shopping.
 However, instead of simply taking pictures of the end result (much like products listed on your website), why not show the story behind what goes into making the product or service?

 For example, if you manufacture products, showing the process of building it is very intriguing to many.
 See how Gaeta Dental utilized Instagram for this purpose: